wavemaker/docs/website/blog/2020-07-03-Another-update-to-theme-builder.md

 ### Feedback dialog

 Introduced the new feedback dialog for users to share their experience using the app.
+We will be looking at the feedback received to carve next set of updates to the app.

 ![theme preview](/learn/assets/theme-builder-feedback.png)